dante-nl/LoveHue/README.md

 ```
 What you want to do is to enter `2` followed by `2` to download from the Pyplace Store and then number `10`.
 Basically `[2] Download a PyPlace app > [2] Download from PyPlace store > [10] LoveHue — Control Hue lights in Python by dante_nl`.

-If that does not work, you can also do `[2] Download a PyPlace app > [1] Link to Python file > https://raw.githubusercontent.com/dante-nl/PyPlace/main/Store%20Files/lovehue.py` as this would bypass the PyPlace store entirely.
+If that does not work, you can also do `[2] Download a PyPlace app > [1] Link to Python file > https://raw.githubusercontent.com/dante-nl/PyPlace/main/Store%20Files/lovehue.py` as this would bypass the PyPlace store entirely, or if you are using version 1.0 or newer, you can use `python3 pyplace.py https://raw.githubusercontent.com/dante-nl/PyPlace/main/Store%20Files/lovehue.py` for example.

 ### Install manually

 If you don't have a folder for various Python apps, you have to create one in your file manager.
-For Windows this would probably be Explorer and for macOS this would probably be Finder.
+For Windows this would be Explorer and for macOS this would be Finder.

 Once you have that folder, you have to go in this repository to a file named `LoveHue.py` and click "Download".
 Then, put this file inside the folder you just created, and then you can run the file via Terminal/Command Prompt with `cd <your folder> && python3 LoveHue.py`.